-Have access to this data is foundational for many of the other healthcare value strategies that a state may want to employ.
+Having access to this data is foundational for many of the other health care value strategies that a state may want to employ.
 When correctly structured, APCDs can:

 Provide total care costs, prices, use and quality and results of care for different providers, treatments and populations.

 Provide comprehensive data on spending flows that can help to identify and eliminate waste in the health care system.

 Identify high value providers so that consumers can be steered to them and their provider colleagues can strive to emulate them.

 A consumer friendly website or portal allows consumers to compare price information for specific procedures across providers.